aiplanethub/5-week_Data_Science_Bootcamp/week-0/146-Pre-Work: Setting up environment to code first program in python.md

 * Data Science is not about programming languages/tools such as Python, R, Excel, Jupyter Notebook, Google Colab, etc.

-* Data Science is using above tools and techniques, and if required inventing new tools and techniques, to solve a problem using “data” in a “scientific” way.
+* Data Science is using the above tools and techniques and, if required, inventing new tools and techniques to solve a problem using "data" in a "scientific" way.

 ## Python and Google Colab

 Now that we know the importance of Python in Data Science.
-Let's try to understand the tools that we need to use to run python for Data Science tasks.
+Let's try to understand the tools we need to run Python for Data Science tasks.

-One of the popular toolkits that data scientists use to run their python scripts is an interactive notebook.
-There are various ways in which you can setup an interactive notebook.
-In this module, we will learn one them i.e how to setup and use Google Colab
+An interactive notebook is one of the popular toolkits that data scientists use to run their python scripts.
+There are various ways in which you can set up an interactive notebook.
+In this module, we will learn one of them, i.e., how to set up and use Google Colab.

 ### What are Interactive Notebooks?

 We are humans and always need user-friendly applications.
-Notebooks are typically used by data scientists for quick exploration tasks and easy-to-use interactive data science environments.
+Data scientists typically use notebooks for quick exploration tasks and easy-to-use interactive data science environments.

 ### Google Colab - Online Environment to Run Python Code

-* Google colab is the most simplest way to setup an interactive notebook environment to perform your data science tasks.
+* Google Colab is the simplest way to set up an interactive notebook environment to perform your data science tasks.

-* The environment offers you upto 12 GB ram/GPU etc for free and 100 GB storage.
+* The environment offers you up to 12 GB RAM, GPU, 100 GB storage, etc., for free.

-* You don’t need to worry about installing a bulky python application on your laptop/computer
+* You don't need to worry about installing a bulky python application on your laptop/computer

-* **Link to access Google colab:** https://colab.research.google.com
+* **Link to access Google Colab:** https://colab.research.google.com

 ### Getting Started Video to Run Python Code on Colab

-There seems to some issue with visibility in the video with print function.
-Print function is usually used as follows print(z) However, in the video it appears to be print.(z). due to screen recording issue, so please use the correct one i.e print(z)
+There seems to be some issue with visibility in the video with the print function.
+The print function is usually used as print(z).
+However, in the video, it appears to be print.(z). due to a screen recording issue, so please use the correct one, i.e., print(z).

-Incase, if you are opening the video on youtube link, you may _**start from 24 secs and watch till 3 mins 10 secs**_ (rest will be covered later)
+In case you are opening the video on youtube, you may _**start from 24 secs and watch till 3 mins 10 secs**_ (rest will be covered later)